AlmasB/CI628/lectures/lecture11/PITCHME.md

 #### Submission

-- Directory structure on StudentCentral
 - Follow the **instructions**, if incorrect format -- may not be accepted
-- Don't submit files we didn't ask, e.g. mac OS hidden files, `.git` directory or assets you didn't use
+- Don't submit files that aren't asked for, e.g. mac OS hidden files, `.git` directory or assets you didn't use
-- Don't wait till the last minute -- tech may break, aka 40% cap (*D-*)
-- If you apply for an extension -- inform ASAP